jpsalo/folio/content/me/index.md

 ---

 JP is a usability enthusiast who focuses on optimizing every aspect of product development, from the end user experience to the code architecture.
+Currently he is finding ways to create the best designer-developer handoff.

 JP is a programmer since 2010 and specialize in frontend development.
 He has solid, hands-on experience in product development for the web, backed by CS, HCI and cognitive science studies.
 JP strives for elegant and future-proof solutions which are both efficient and intuitive to use.